Identity Theft Guide

 I know it can be a hassle coming up with new passwords, but remember, it's much tougher to clean up fraudulent charges than come up with a new password.

-Password managers like Lastpass can create and store passwords online, a working mom's lifesaver if you continuously forget passwords.
+Password managers like Lastpass can create and store passwords online, a busy entrepreneur’s lifesaver if you continuously forget passwords (or is that just me 😀

 Better yet, their basic account is free.
 You can add Lastpass to your browser so you can automatically log into websites.